-- 5.1 Site visits will be arranged to familiarise members with land or buildings which are the subject of a planning application and the surrounding area where there is a clearly identified benefit to be gained because a proposal is contentious or particularly complex and/or the impact might be difficult to assess or visualise from the submitted information or plans. - 5.2 A record will be kept by the Committee Manager of such visits and those attending. - 5.3 The need for a site visit will be determined by the Planning Manager in consultation with the Chairman of the committee in advance of the application being considered by the committee.
-Any member of the committee who considers that a site visit would be useful in respect of a particular application should contact the Committee Manager in advance of the committee meeting - 5.4 All members of the committee are invited to attend site visits, together with the local Member(s).
-Where a proposal could have a significant impact on an adjoining electoral division or divisions the adjoining local Member(s) will also be invited. - 5.5 All Members attending site visits should be accompanied by an officer.
-If access to private land is necessary the case officer will secure the prior agreement of the land owner/operator/applicant who will be advised against lobbying and asked to provide only factual answers or information to Members. - Any persons present at a site visit who are neither Members nor officers of the Council may observe but not participate in the site visit. - 5.7 Site visits are not part of the formal consideration of the planning application therefore public rights of attendance and speaking do not apply.
+- 5.1 Site visits will be arranged to familiarise members with land or buildings which are the subject of a planning application and the surrounding area where there is a clearly identified benefit to be gained because a proposal is contentious or particularly complex and/or the impact might be difficult to assess or visualise from the submitted information or plans. - 5.2 Dates for site visits prior to each meeting date will be set in advance as part of the committee schedule. - 5.3 A record will be kept by the Committee Manager of such visits and those attending.
+There is no debate on the merits of the application at a site visit.
+No minutes or record of the discussion is made. - 5.4 The need for a site visit will be determined by the Planning Group Manager or the Planning Development Manager in consultation with the Chairman of the committee in advance of the application being considered by the committee.
+Any member of the committee who considers that a site visit would be useful in respect of a particular application should contact the Committee Manager in advance of the committee meeting - 5.5 All members of the committee are invited to attend site visits, together with the local Member(s).
+Where a proposal could have a significant impact on an adjoining electoral division or divisions the adjoining local Member(s) will also be invited.
+Members of the committee are strongly encouraged to attend site visits. - 5.6 All Members attending site visits should be accompanied by an officer.
+If access to private land is necessary the case officer will secure the prior agreement of the land owner/operator/applicant who will be advised against lobbying and asked to provide only factual answers or information to Members. - 5.7 Any persons present at a site visit who are neither Members nor officers of the Council may observe but not participate in the site visit. - 5.8 Site visits are not part of the formal consideration of the planning application therefore public rights of attendance and speaking do not apply. - 5.9 As noted above, the site visit is arranged first and foremost for the Members of the Committee to see the site in its context.
+It is not an opportunity to lobby the committee by any parties applicants, objectors, local or adjoining members.
+Discussion on an application should only take place in the meeting where it is determined.
+Members will not debate or comment on the planning merits or